 (h) Describe any plan to establish branches or relocate the main office within the first three years.
 Any acquisition or operating expenses should be reflected in the financial projections.

-Indicate if the establishment of the proposed main office and/or any branch site may affect any district, site, building, structure, or object listed in, or eligible for listing in, the National Register of Historic Places pursuant to the National Historic Preservation Act, 16 U.S.C.
-470f.
-(See the Advisory Council
+Indicate if the establishment of the proposed main office and/or any branch site may affect any district, site, building, structure, or object listed in, or eligible for listing in, the National Register of Historic Places pursuant to the National Historic Preservation Act, 54 U.S.C.
+306108.
+(See the Advisory Council on Historic Preservation at www.achp.gov for the Act and implementing regulations.)
+Specify how such determination was made: